 How to Conduct Social Media Sentiment Analysis Python (with Twitter as an Example)

-How to do twitter sentiment analysis in python?
-Here’s what is sentiment analysis example.
+How to do Twitter sentiment analysis in Python?
+Here’s an example of sentiment analysis.

-The process, sentiment analysis python, by and large, can be duplicated across almost all social media networks (Twitter).
+The process of sentiment analysis in Python, by and large, can be duplicated across almost all social media networks (Twitter).
 Data scientist Shubham Shankar shows you the way.
 You need to start by:

 Understanding Your Market

-Any python sentiment analysis starts from this point: understand your audience.
+Any Python-based sentiment analysis begins with understanding your audience.

 This means you need to understand how your audience feels about not only your brand but also your various marketing campaigns.